rvelhote/go-recaptcha/README.md

 ```

 The `Verify` function that is part of the package will return a `boolean` with the end-result and a list of errors, if any, that might have occurred during the processing.

+## Remote IP
+In the example before I simply used the `RemoteAddr` from the request object.
+I believe it's not within the scope of this package to handle that so be advised that this is not the most complete/best way to get an IP Address if your application is behind a proxy or a load balancer.
+For a more complete verification you should also check `X-Forwarded-For` and/or `X-Real-IP`.
+There is also a `Forwarded` HTTP header specified in [RFC-7239](https://tools.ietf.org/html/rfc7239) however I'm not sure if it's widely used.

 ## Contributing
 Contributions, suggestions and requests are welcome via Issue Tracker and via Pull Requests.
 I will do my best to reply and discuss.